ESIPFed/data-help-desk/docs/step_by_step/detailed_planning_steps.md

     - Engaging in this
 cycle will ensure that the help desk evolves to meet the changing needs of its users effectively.
+    - Collect and analyze evaluation data.
+This includes transaction notes, survey responses (from users and volunteers), and attendance metrics (number of people interacting).
+Analyze question types to identify community needs and dominant themes.
+Assess interaction quality using established guidelines.
+    - Survey volunteers to gather feedback on what worked well, what could be improved, and their satisfaction level.
+    - Use findings to inform future efforts.
+Apply lessons learned to improve future data help desks, inform research data management training content and delivery formats, develop staffing models, and assist with the usability design of data products and tools.
+Refine the initial intake process based on the analysis of question types.
+    - Share metrics and impact with volunteers to demonstrate the value of their participation and encourage future involvement.

 1. **Maintain Resources**
     - Maintain a repository of frequently asked questions and expert responses that can serve as a resource for future inquiries.
+    - Consider expanding support beyond the conference event, such as establishing year-round virtual services or maintaining a database of experts.

 1. **Plan a Follow-up Mechanism**
     - Create a system to handle post-conference questions and track long-term impact through user feedback.
 This establishes a clear plan for ongoing support and evaluation and encourages continuous improvement of data help desk services.